louisheath/nodejs-course/notes.md

 When importing debug we define which application the debugs are logged as coming from. `require('debug')('app);`

+### inspect

+`node inspect app.js` allows us to step through code. `list(10)` prints the ten lines above and below the current line of execution. `n` or `next` will step along line by line. `repl` lets us access and modify the state of the app, like the chrome console. `c` for continue to next breakpoint. use `debugger;` in the code to make breakpoints. can be used with `nodemon`.

+### chrome dev tools

+`node --inspect-brk app.js` to start, then go to `chrome://inspect` in chrome to see debug.
+Click `open DevTools for Node`.
+Same functionality but better UI.
+Can add breakpoints as you go.

 ### morgan

 Morgan logs network request information.